-Carat is the most obvious difference when it comes to appearance.
-Our professional staff, who have seen many customers and diamonds, will explain everything from basic knowledge about carats to which carat number you should actually choose and things to be careful of when choosing.
+Carat is the most easily distinguishable element in appearance.
+Our professional staff, who have seen many customers and diamonds, will explain everything from basic knowledge about carats to which carat number to choose and what to look out for when making a selection.

 1. CaratWhat is it?